SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

     return 0;
 }
 ```

-2.Develop a C program to open an existing text file and display its contents
+#Develop a C program to open an existing text file and display its contents

 ```c
 #include <stdio.h>